AmeeG/ADA_JupyterLab/README.md

 - *Line 6-8*: The job-name and output files (these are important).
 - *Line 11*: Which python version you are using, this should match your conda env python version.

+## Submit your JupyterLab script

+Note: Now we are past the initial setup.
+For future sessions you can start at this step and submit the job from the login node.

 There are three suitable partitions for running JupyterLab on ADA:

 | Partition | Max Time | Default Memory Per CPU